U.S. DEPARTMENT OF STATE

 - Unique Entity Identifier and System for Award Management (SAM.gov)

-Unique Entity Identifier and System for Award Management (SAM) All prime organizations, whether based in the United States or in another country, must have a Unique Entity Identifier (UEI) and an active registration with the SAM.gov before submitting an application.
-Embassy Praia may not review applications from or make awards to applicants that have not completed all applicable UEI and SAM.gov requirements.
+All organizations, whether based in the United States or in another country, must have a Unique Entity Identifier (UEI) and an active registration with the SAM.gov.
 A UEI is one of the data elements mandated by Public Law 109-282, the Federal Funding Accountability and Transparency Act (FFATA), for all Federal awards.

 - An applicant’s identity must be protected due to potential endangerment of their mission, their organization’s status, their employees, or individuals being served by the applicant.